hmmh/vscode-bitbucket-pullrequest-extension/README.md

 # BitBucket Pull Request Task View

 A VS Code extension that displays tasks and comments of the corresponding Pull Request for your current branch in BitBucket.
-It is currently only tested with BitBucket server vesion 7.21.0.
+It is currently only tested with BitBucket server version **7.21.0**.

 ## Quickstart